Mental health and wellbeing

 Whole school approach

-- having an environment that promotes mental health and wellbeing
+- an ethos and environment that promotes respect and values diversity

 Guidance on buying intervention programmes